-masc. proper name, 12c., from Old English Petrus (genitive Pet(e)res, dative Pet(e)re), from Latin Petrus, from Greek Petros, literally "stone, rock" (see petrous), a translation of Syriac kefa "stone" (Latinized as Cephas), nickname Jesus gave to apostle Simon Bar-Jona (Matthew xvi.17), historically known as St. Peter, and consequently a popular name among Christians (Italian Pietro, Spanish and Portuguese Pedro, Old French Pierres, French Pierre, etc.).
-Slang for "penis" is attested from 1902, probably from identity of first syllable.
+masc. proper name, 12c., from Old English Petrus (genitive Pet(e)res, dative Pet(e)re), from Latin Petrus, from Greek Petros, literally "stone, rock" (see petrous), a translation of Syriac kefa "stone" (Latinized as Cephas), the nickname Jesus gave to apostle Simon Bar-Jona (Matthew xvi.17), historically known as St. Peter, and consequently a popular name among Christians (Italian Pietro, Spanish and Portuguese Pedro, Old French Pierres, French Pierre, etc.).
+As slang for "penis," attested from 1902, probably from identity of first syllable.

 Sum medicyne is for peter þat is not good for poul, for þe diuersite of complexioun.
-[Lanfranc's "Chirurgia Magna," English translation]
+[Lanfranc's "Chirurgia Magna," English translation, c.
+1400]

 "to diminish gradually and then cease," 1812, colloquial, of uncertain origin.
 To peter out "become exhausted," is 1846 as miners' slang.
 Related: Petered; petering.